 - Linux: ~/Documents/Brain Innovation/brainvoyager.db

-Note that the BrainVoyager database does not store the actual data files but only references to the data in the projects root directory.
-The default data root path is located in the user's "Documents/BrainVoyager/Projects" folder (since BV v22.0) or "Documents/BrainVoyagerData" folder but it can be changed by using the Browse button next to the Default projects root path field at the bottom of the Data Analysis Manager window.
+Note that the BrainVoyager database does not store the actual data files but only references to the data in the project root directory.
+The default data root path for projects is located in the user's "Documents/BrainVoyager/Projects" folder (since BV v22.0) or "Documents/BrainVoyagerData" folder but it can be changed by using the Browse button next to the Default projects root path field at the bottom of the Data Analysis Manager window.
 Note, however, that changing the default root path will only suggest the new path when creating new projects.
 Topic Moving Projects to a New Location describes how to handle the case when moving individual projects or the whole projects directory to a new location or computer.